Healer-fuzz/healer-fuzz/docs/glossary_and_clarification_of_terminology.md

 ##  How Reverse Order Help?
 Q: "triggered new coverage in reverse order (Lines 3-7).
 This ensures that the resulting subsequences are independent and non-repetitive."
 How is taking something in reverse order helpful?

-A: Suppose the coverage of syscall sequence [open, fcntl, write] is [cov0, cov1, cov2],  in which both cov1 and cov2 contain new covered branches/edges.
+A: Reverse order ensures that the minimization algorithm won’t produce redundant sequences.
+More specifically, suppose the coverage of syscall sequence [open, fcntl, write] is [cov0, cov1, cov2],  in which both cov1 and cov2 contain new covered branches/edges.
 With the normal order, [open, fcntl, write] would be minimized as [open fcntl] and [open, fcntl, write].
 With reverse order, the result would be only [open, fcntl, write] (see Algorithm 1) and the shorter sequence [open, fcntl] will be skipped.
 ## What Does "minimized once" Mean?
 Q: "p' is successfully minimized once" What does "minimized once" mean?
 Minimization should be idempotent.
 Once something is minimized, minimizing it again should give the same result.

-A: Suppose the coverage of syscall sequence [open, socket, read, listen] is [cov0, cov1, cov2, cov3], in which cov3 and cov2 contain new branches.
-After the first iteration of the minimization algorithm, [open, socket, read, listen] would be [open, socket, read], yielding [socket, listen], the sequence is said to be minimized once.
+A: MInimization algorithm uses multiple iterations to minimize the call sequence, “minimized once” is the intermediate result of one iteration.
+Specifically, suppose the coverage of syscall sequence [open, socket, read, listen] is [cov0, cov1, cov2, cov3], in which cov3 and cov2 contain new branches.
+According to the Algorithm 1, after the first iteration of the minimization algorithm, [open, socket, read, listen] would be [open, socket, read], yielding [socket, listen], the sequence is said to be minimized once.
 After the next iteration of minimization, [open, socket, read] would be [open, socket], yielding [open, read].
 The minimization would be finished in the next iteration since both cov0 and cov1 do not contain new coverage.

 ## Non-consecutive Calls
 Q: "non-consecutive calls’ removals cannot demonstrate the influence of relations."
 Why not?